 Research shows that medication-assisted treatment (MAT) during pregnancy is safe and effective.5,6 MAT uses either methadone or buprenorphine to treat opioid use disorder.
 While these medications are opioids themselves, they are less risky than opioids of misuse, such as heroin or fentanyl.

-You may have been in MAT before getting pregnant.
-It’s important not to stop using these medications during pregnancy, even though they are opiates.
+If you were receiving MAT before getting pregnant, it’s important not to stop using these medications during pregnancy, even though they are opiates.
 It’s possible that these medications can also cause a baby to develop neonatal abstinence syndrome.
 Still, it’s not nearly as severe as a baby who is exposed to more potent opiates, such as heroin.5

 Benefits of Methadone and Buprenorphine During Pregnancy